Derrick Pumaren: Hong Kong (2008–2014)

 Pumaren served as team consultant to Hong Kong.

 UE (2014–2017)

 Pumaren was hired by UE Red Warriors as head coach, and led his team to a 4th seed playoff game against the eventual champions NU Bulldogs, but lost.
 UE struggled and did not qualify for the next seasons that led him to resign.

 CEU Scorpions (2018–2019)

 Pumaren was hired by CEU Scorpions as head coach, and led his team to a better performance in Universities and Colleges Basketball League, but once lost to Olivarez College in a semi-final game.
 In 2019 PBA D-League Aspirants' Cup, he led the Scorpions to be a great performing team, but lost to Ateneo Blue Eagles 3 games to 1.

 Return to La Salle (2020–2022)

-In 2020, he returns as head coach for the De La Salle Green Archers in the UAAP, replacing Gian Nazario.
+In 2020, he returned as head coach for the De La Salle Green Archers in the UAAP, replacing Gian Nazario.
+In December 2022, La Salle opted not to renew Pumaren's contract.

+Discovery–Rizal (2025–)

+Pumaren joined the Discovery Perlas Rizal of the Women's Maharlika Pilipinas Basketball League (WMPBL) 2025 regular season.
+This is his first time for him to coach a women's team.